Travel Guide

 How to get permits?

 You can only purchase Havasupai permits (reservations) through the official tourism website by the Havasupai tribe.
 Havasupai permits for the entire season are released annually on February 1st, which tend to sell out within minutes.
+You can check my ultimate guide on how to get Havasu Falls Permits in 2024 if you want step-by-step instructions.

 How long does it take to hike to Havasu Falls?